Assassination of Jovenel Moïse: Investigation

 An investigative report published by The New York Times in January 2022 stated that Prime Minister Henry had links with Badio and the two stayed in close contact even after the assassination.
 Two Haitian officials told the newspaper that Badio entered Henry's residence twice without being impeded by the guards, despite being wanted.
 Another of the prime suspects, Rodolphe Jaar, while admitting to having financed and planned the assassination, stated that Badio had described Henry as someone he could count on as an ally and could control after overthrowing Moïse.
 Jaar claimed that Badio had sought Henry's help in escaping, to which he agreed.
 He also stated that they planned to make Wendelle Coq-Thélot the new president and that Badio had sought the help of police chief Frantz Elbé in procuring weapons.
 Elbé however refused stating that he did not have the weapons, but did not try to stop the plot.

 Chanlatte's replacement Garry Orélien stepped down from the case on 21 January citing personal reasons.
 His resignation came after allegations of corruption against him.
 On 8 February, a recording of Orélien was obtained by CNN, in which Orélien stated that Henry had a role in planning the assassination of Moïse and was friends with the masterminds.
 This claim was also backed by multiple Haitian law enforcement officials who had investigated the assassination as well, and who also told CNN that Henry was obstructing the investigation.
 When contacted by CNN, Orélien stated that he did not remember discussing the case with anyone in great detail, stating that "lots of people" were trying to influence it and that he would "not play their game."
-Later in an interview with Radio Television Caraïbes, he denied accusing Henry while claiming that the CNN report intended to murder his career and force him to go into exile or be killed.
+Later in an interview with Radio Television Caraïbes, he denied accusing Henry while claiming that the CNN report intended to end his career and force him to go into exile or be killed.

 Chavannes Étienne was appointed as the replacement for Orélien in early February, but he stated that he had not decided whether he would accept to take over the case due to risks to his life.
 He tendered his resignation on 11 February.
 Merlan Belabre was appointed to take over the investigation on 3 March.
 He decided to step down after his mandate expired on 25 April.
 Walther Wesser Voltaire was later appointed to oversee the investigation on 31 May.

 Four major suspects in the case including Sanon, James Solages, Joseph Vincent and Germán Rivera García were transferred to US custody in January 2024 for prosecution.